What is Fibromyalgia?

 Primary symptoms include pain and general achiness in the shoulders, back, and hips.
 Other symptoms can include sensitivity to hot or cold, headaches, incontinence, and an inability to concentrate.
-There are three specific types of Fibromyalgia.
+As reported by Atlanta pain physicians, there are three specific types of fibromyalgia.

 Generally defined as increased sensitivity to overall pain.
 The sensitivity to something that is uncomfortable is heightened to a level of extreme discomfort.